 Sometimes, we have to dig deep to find something to be grateful for in a situation we do not like.
 If we decide to, we can usually find something to be grateful for in any situation.

 For example, my neighbors have wind chimes that hang along the side of their house that faces my house.
-They may look pretty but I do not enjoy wind chimes when they chime.
+They may look pretty but I do not hearing wind chimes when they chime.

 I tend to be sensitive to noise and they can keep me awake on windy nights.
 Or I feel like they are all I can hear when I’m trying to concentrate on a project.
 I admit that I have hoped for them to blow away when it’s extremely windy.